Photo of a microphone in front of recording software

 • In academic papers, Sidney’s models outperformed the state-of-the-art models on accuracy measured on test data by a significant margin, but audio files received from customers are often noisier than those used for benchmarking in academic research.

 • In the research lab, it did not matter much how long it took to train the model or transcribe an audio file.
 Now customers get impatient if their audio files are not transcribed within 15 minutes.
 Worse, live captioning needs to be essentially instantaneous.
-Making model inference faster and better scalable to process many transcriptions suddenly becomes an important focus for the startup.
+Making model inference faster and better scalable to process many transcriptions suddenly becomes an important focus for the start-up.
 Live captioning turns out to be unrealistic after all unless expensive specialized hardware is shipped to the conference venue to achieve latency acceptable in real-time settings.

-• The startup wants to undercut the market significantly with transcriptions at very low prices.
+• The start-up wants to undercut the market significantly with transcriptions at very low prices.
 However, both training and inference (i.e., actually transcribing an audio file with the model) are computationally expensive, so the amount of money paid to a cloud service provider substantially eats into the profit margins.
 It takes a lot of experimentation to figure out a reasonable and competitive price that customers are willing to pay and still make a profit.

 • Attempts at using new large language models to improve transcripts and adding new features, like automated summaries, run quickly into excessive costs paid to companies providing the model APIs.
-Attempts to self-host open-source large language models were frustratingly difficult due to brittle and poorly maintained libraries and ended up needing most of the few high-end GPUs the startup was able to buy, which were all desperately needed already for other training and inference tasks.
+Attempts to self-host open-source large language models were frustratingly difficult due to brittle and poorly maintained libraries and ended up needing most of the few high-end GPUs the start-up was able to buy, which were all desperately needed already for other training and inference tasks.

-• While previously fully focused on data-science research, the team now needs to build a website where users can upload audio files and see results – with which the team members have no experience and which they do not enjoy.
-The user experience makes it clear that the website was an afterthought -- it is tedious to use and looks dated.
+• While previously fully focused on data-science research, the team now needs to build a website where users can upload audio files and see results—with which the team members have no experience and which they do not enjoy.
+The user experience makes it clear that the website was an afterthought—it is tedious to use and looks dated.
 The team now also needs to deal with payment providers to accept credit card payments.
 Realizing in the morning that the website has been down all night or that some audio files have been stuck in a processing queue for days is no fun.
 They know that they should make sure that customer data is stored securely and privately, but they have little experience with how to do this properly, and it is not a priority right now.
-Hiring a frontend web developer has helped make the site look better and easier to change, but communication between the founders and the newly hired engineers turns out to be much more challenging than anticipated.
-Their educational backgrounds are widely different and they have a hard time communicating effectively to ensure that the model, backend, and user interface work well together as an integrated product.
+Hiring a front-end web developer has helped make the site look better and easier to change, but communication between the founders and the newly hired engineers turns out to be much more challenging than anticipated.
+Their educational backgrounds are widely different and they have a hard time communicating effectively to ensure that the model, back end, and user interface work well together as an integrated product.

 • The models were previously trained with many manual steps and a collection of scripts.
 Now, every time the model architecture is improved or a new domain is added, someone needs to spend a lot of time re-training the models and dealing with problems, restarting jobs, tuning hyperparameters, and so forth.
 Nobody has updated the Tensorflow library in almost a year, out of fear that something might break.
 Last week, a model update went spectacularly wrong, causing a major outage and a long night of trying to revert to a previous version, which then required manually re-running a lot of transcription jobs for affected customers.

 • After a rough start, customer feedback is now mostly positive, and more customers are signing up, but some customers are constantly unhappy and some report some pretty egregious mistakes.
-One customer sent a complaint with several examples of medical diagnoses incorrectly transcribed with high confidence and another wrote a blog post about how the transcriptions for speakers with African American vernacular at their conference are barely intelligible.
+One customer sent a complaint with several examples of medical diagnoses incorrectly transcribed with high confidence, and another wrote a blog post about how the transcriptions for speakers with African American vernacular at their conference are barely intelligible.
 Several team members spend most of their time chasing problems, but debugging remains challenging and every fixed problem surfaces three new ones.
 Unfortunately, unless a customer complains, the team has no visibility into how the model is really doing.
 They also only now start collecting basic statistics about whether customers return.

 Most of these challenges are probably not very surprising and most are not unique to projects using machine learning.
 Still, this example illustrates how going from an academic prototype showing the feasibility of a model to a product operating in the real world is far from trivial and requires substantial engineering skills.

 For the transcription service, the machine-learned model is clearly the essential core of the entire product.
 Yet, this example illustrates how, when building a production-ready system, there are many more concerns beyond training an accurate model.
-Even though many non-ML components are fairly standard, such as the website for uploading audio files, showing transcripts, and accepting payment, as well as the backend for queuing and executing transcriptions, they nonetheless involve substantial engineering effort and additional expertise, far beyond the already very specialized data-science skills to build the model in the first place.
+Even though many non-ML components are fairly standard, such as the website for uploading audio files, showing transcripts, and accepting payment, as well as the back end for queuing and executing transcriptions, they nonetheless involve substantial engineering effort and additional expertise, far beyond the already very specialized data-science skills to build the model in the first place.

 This book will systematically cover engineering aspects of building products with machine-learning components, such as this transcription service.
 We will argue for a broad view that considers the entire system, not just the machine-learning components.
 We will cover requirements analysis, design and architecture, quality assurance, and operations, but also how to integrate work on many different artifacts, how to coordinate team members with different backgrounds in a planned process, and how to ensure responsible engineering practices that do not simply ignore fairness, safety, and security.
-With some engineering discipline, many of the challenges discussed above can be anticipated; with some upfront investment in planning, design, and automation many problems can be avoided down the road.
+With some engineering discipline, many of the challenges discussed previously can be anticipated; with some up-front investment in planning, design, and automation many problems can be avoided down the road.

 Data Scientists and Software Engineers